mca91/ITEWR_DC_Course/chapter2.md

 The object `mod` from the previous exercise is available in Your workspace.
 We have also added the regression line for this model to the plot.

-By means of the plot, it is not that easy to decide wether there is heteroskedasticity or not.
-It seems that there is more dispersion in `dist` for observations around the mean of `speed`.
+By means of simply plotting the data, it is not always easy to decide whether there is heteroskedasticity or not.
+Here, it seems that there is more dispersion in `dist` for observations around the mean of `speed`.

 *** =pre_exercise_code
 ```{r}